Watch our video to see why our specialists love Costa Rica...

 1. Corcovado National Park

-Located on the remote Osa Peninsula, in the south west of Costa Rica, Corcovado National Park has been described by the National Geographic as the most biologically intense place on Earth.
-It’s Central America’s last remaining lowland tropical rainforest and is home to 2.5% of the world’s entire biodiversity; it’s the best place to see a number of rare mammals such as tapirs, ocelots, kinkajous and even the elusive jaguar.
+Located on the remote Osa Peninsula in the southwest of Costa Rica, Corcovado National Park is one of the most biodiverse places on Earth.
+This is one of the best places to see a number of rare mammals such as tapirs, ocelots, kinkajous and even the elusive jaguar.
 It also has the largest population of scarlet macaws in Central America and is the only place home to all four of the primate species in the country: the spider, howler, white-faced capuchin and endangered squirrel monkey.
 With 13 different ecosystems, one can experience lowland rainforest, tangled mangroves, misty cloud forest and wild beaches all in one day.
-With the lack of infrastructure and secluded location the park remains pristine, crowd-free and unbelievably beautiful.
+Thanks to its secluded location and lack of infrastructure, the park remains pristine, crowd-free and unbelievably beautiful.

 This is perfect for those who want to see nature at its best and get away from the crowds.
 The park consists of uneven terrains and so a good level of fitness and mobility is required.
 Lodges are intimate and secluded and so for adventurous honeymoons looking for a secret hideaway amid the jungle, or older families looking for a nature wonderland away from the distractions of modern technology, this is the place to be!